invoke-ai/InvokeAI/docs/features/DISCORD_BOT.md

 ![Discord Prompt Example](../assets/discord/Discord_Prompt_Example.png)

-To get this bot configured, you need to do the following:
+To get this bot configured, you need to follow each part of this page.

 - [**Discord Bot**](#discord-bot)
 - [Setup Discord Bot](#setup-discord-bot)